Movies

 • • Saransh Umale

-graduate student, Physics; B.Sc, IIT Madras
+graduate student, Physics; B.Eng, IIT Madras

 • • Suckjoon Jun (Professor of Physics)